The Academy of Country Music's multiple Entertainers

 Oklahoma, while dreaming of the day he could make records.
 The thing

-they have in common is years of experience.
+they had in common is years of experience.

 "It is weird, but I think if we had been a lot